-Priority:

-The priority may not be modified.

-Active:

-Activate the check box of the time-of-day interrupt OBs if these are to be automatically started on complete restart.
+- Priority: Here the priorities may be specified according to which the time-of-day interrupt is processed.
+With priority "0" the corresponding OB is deactivated. - Active: Activate the check box of the time-of-day interrupt OBs if these are to be automatically started on complete restart. - Execution: Select how often the interrupts are to be triggered.

-Execution:

-Select how often the interrupts are to be triggered.
 Intervals ranging from every minute to yearly are available.
-The intervals apply to the settings made for start date and time.

-Start date/time:

-Enter date and time of the first execution of the time-of-day interrupt.

-Process image partition:

-This parameter is not supported.
+The intervals apply to the settings made for start date and time. - Start date/time: Enter date and time of the first execution of the time-of-day interrupt. - Process image partition: This parameter is not supported.